-- A) Sources with a firmly established counterpart and for which the VHE emission origin/morphology (not necessarily the emission process) is also fairly well identified, e.g the Crab nebula, TeV shell-type SNRs and γ -ray binaries fall into this class. - B) Sources with a plausible counterpart but for which further data is required to firmly establish the association, e.g. for a candidate PWN a pulsar close to the line of sight has been found but no PWN has been detected yet at other wavelengths.
+A) Sources with a firmly established counterpart and for which the VHE emission origin/morphology (not necessarily the emission process) is also fairly well identified, e.g the Crab nebula, TeV shell-type SNRs and $\gamma$ -ray binaries fall into this class.

+B) Sources with either an identified or a plausible counterpart but for which further data is required to firmly establish the association or the type of emission, e.g., PWN- and/or SNR-type.

 C) Sources with no plausible counterparts (or 'dark' sources).

-The majority of the galactic sources fall into the last two classes (Tables 2 and 3) and hence are still considered as unidentified.
+The majority of the galactic sources fall into the last two classes (Tables 2 and 3) and hence many are still considered as unidentified.
 TeV 2032+4130, the first unidentified source discovered by HEGRA [24] in 2002, has been confirmed by MAGIC [25].
 Recently an extended X-ray source matching the position of TeV J2032+413 was detected through deep XMM-Newton observations [26] and consequently this source is no more considered as a dark one, but is classified as B. This is the case also for five HESS sources, which were previously classified as dark: HESS J1731-347 has now an old shell-type SNR counterpart whereas a young SNR has been discovered and associated to HESS J1813-178; in addition two young and energetic pulsars have been discovered in the vicinity (line of sight) of HESS J1837-069 and HESS J1857+026, and HESS J1616-508 has now a faint X-ray counterpart.
-Among the three unidentified sources reported by Milagro [27], MGRO J2019+37 and MGRO J1908+06 have been recently confirmed by Tibet As- γ [29] and HESS [30], respectively, but remain still unidentified.
+Among the three unidentified sources reported by Milagro [27], MGRO J2019+37 and MGRO J1908+06 have been recently confirmed by Tibet As- $\gamma$ [29] and HESS [30], respectively, but remain still unidentified.

 The dark sources are prime hadronic accelerator candidates.
-However, as noted first by [65,66], due to the large lifetime of VHE emitting electrons (up to few $10 \times \text{kyr}$ depending on the nebular field) the ratio of the X-ray luminosity to the γ -ray luminosity is a decreasing function of the system age and hence one expects TeV PWNe with so faint X-ray counterparts that they could well be below the sensitivity threshold of current X-ray instruments.
-Hence it is likely that some of the dark sources are indeed " γ -ray PWNe" without multi-wavelength counterpart.
+However, as noted first by [65,66], due to the large lifetime of VHE emitting electrons (up to few $10 \times \text{kyr}$ depending on the nebular field) the ratio of the X-ray luminosity to the $\gamma$ -ray luminosity is a decreasing function of the system age and hence one expects TeV PWNe with so faint X-ray counterparts that they could well be below the sensitivity threshold of current X-ray instruments.
+Hence it is likely that some of the dark sources are indeed " $\gamma$ ray PWNe" without multi-wavelength counterpart.